Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Larceny/Scoundrel/e5 - Criminal Revelation Avatar.md

 duration: 1 crime
 essence: 5
 name: Criminal Revelation Avatar
-shortDescription: Become the vengeance of the people
 rating: 5
 requires:
 - Illustrious Scoundrel's Intrigue
 - Debonair of Greatest Caper
+shortDescription: Become the vengeance of the people
 splat: Second Sunrise
-trait: Larceny
-tree: Scoundrel
 tags:
 - Cult
 - Social
 - Capstone
+trait: Larceny
+tree: Scoundrel
+type: Simple
 ---

 In whispered breaths, the people cry for justice.
 The scoundrel takes the mantle of their forbidden and taboo wants, and enacts them.